apache/spark/docs/sql-ref-syntax-dml-insert-into.md

 * **partition_spec**

     An optional parameter that specifies a comma separated list of key and value pairs for partitions.
-Here we support use type constructed value as partition col value.
+Note that one can use a typed value (e.g., date'2019-01-02') for a partition column value.

     **Syntax:** `PARTITION ( partition_col_name  = partition_col_val [ , ... ] )`